 "Tying SANs together"

-Join Christopher Poelker, co-author, Storage Area Networks for Dummies for a webcast on how to create a full scale network by tying SANs together.
+Join Christopher Poelker, co-author, Storage Area Networks for Dummies, for a lesson on how to create a full-scale network by tying SANs together.
 This lesson looks at how to extend the SAN, connectivity between SANs and SAN islands, IP storage, virtualization (in-band, out-of-band) and SW/HW pooling.

 More about "Lesson 8: Tying SANs together"

 To form a more powerful network and utilize SANs most effectivly you have to begin to create a connected environment that allows you to share and protect data seamlessly.
 In Lesson 8 of SearchStorage.com's "SAN School" Christopher Poelker extols the virtues of a centralized SAN environment.
 An environment that is easier to manage and ties your applications together.
 Aside from ease of management this also includes the ability to replicate data between company locations enables disaster recovery and data sharing.

 ** Understanding the new iSCSI protocol

 ** Choosing and using SAN extenders

 ** Choosing the correct link for the job